São Vicente (Abrantes): Geography

 The long and narrow parish of São Vicente, which includes the northern half of the city of Abrantes, is mostly a large rural community.
-Its immediate neighbors are the Abrantes parishes of Carvalhal (to the north), Alferrarede (to the east), São João (to the southeast), São Miguel do Rio Torto (in the southe), Tramagal (in the southwest), Rio de Moinhos and Aldeia do Mato (to the west) and Souto (to the northwest), as well as the municipality of Sardoal (in the northeast).
+Its immediate neighbors are the Abrantes parishes of Carvalhal (to the north), Alferrarede (to the east), São João (to the southeast), São Miguel do Rio Torto (in the south), Tramagal (in the southwest), Rio de Moinhos and Aldeia do Mato (to the west) and Souto (to the northwest), as well as the municipality of Sardoal (in the northeast).
 It has as its border the right margin of the Tagus River, which it shares with São Miguel do Rio Torto and Tramagal.